christensenacademy/christensen-academy/modules/html-basics/challenges/keyboard-shortcuts-challenge.md

-#Keyboard Shortcuts Challenge

-* **Challenge:** Try out each of [the shortcuts listed on the reference guide](https://github.com/christensenacademy/christensen-academy/blob/master/modules/html-basics/reference.md#useful-keyboard-shortcuts).
+* **Challenge:** Try out each of [these useful keyboard shortcuts](https://github.com/christensenacademy/christensen-academy/blob/master/modules/html-basics/textpages/useful-keyboard-shortcuts.md).
 Figure out which ones you find useful.
 * **Estimated Time:** 20 minutes

 I hope you find this challenge helpful.
 Good luck!
 You'll be doing a lot of coding in the challenges to come.
 If you don't remember these after this challenge, no worries!
 Just come back and check them out whenever you want to get a little faster at developing webpages.